JunesiPhone/Desktop-Assistant/README.md

 [Patreon](https://patreon.com/junesiphone)

 # Info
-This is a godot project you need Godot to run.
+This is a Godot project you need Godot to run.
 I will upload an exe eventually.
 Just got this poc working.
 My knowledge of Godot is 4 days old, but I think i'm getting the hang of it.

 # Overview